Get ready to learn how to approach the age old question faced by many a CSS practitioner:

 it will encounter the same issue as when the parent container is grid as described previously.

-is unique for flexbox, and in the case you have only one child item, you can do the following:
+is unique for flexbox and grid, and in the case you have only one child item, you can do the following for either flex or grid.

 display: flex;